Black Country, New Road: Other projects

 Beyond their own work, the band regularly performed live with fellow London experimental rock group Black Midi, touring collectively as Black Midi, New Road.
 Geordie Greep, the guitarist and vocalist of Black Midi, said the following: "If there's another band who are really good in the same city, who you also really get on with, there's no reason not to get together and do something proper.
 It's just making sure you don't do it for the sake of it and you have a solid reason for doing it".
 In June 2021, the group also worked with London musician Ethan P. Flynn, releasing a live version of his song "Television Show".

 Violinist Georgia Ellery is one half of the experimental electronic duo Jockstrap with Taylor Skye, who have released two EPs and an album.
 She also collaborated with Jamie xx on a BBC Radio 3 session on 30 May 2020.
 She made her acting debut in 2019's Bait, which won a British Academy Film award for Outstanding Debut by a British Writer, Director or Producer.
 Ellery has performed and recorded as a member of conservatory folk trio Contours and Happy Beigel Klezmer Orkester, a six-piece Klezmer band formed during studies at Guildhall School of Music and Drama.

 Bassist Tyler Hyde is the daughter of Underworld founder Karl Hyde.
-She released her first music outside of Black Country, New Road under the alias Tyler Cryde, performing a duet with London musician Skydaddy on the single "Tear Gas".
+She released her first music outside of Black Country, New Road under the alias Tyler Cryde, performing a duet with boyfriend Skydaddy on the single "Tear Gas".
 Drummer Charlie Wayne was also a drummer of another British band, Ugly.
-Saxophonist Lewis Evans has made a self-titled album under the alias Good With Parents and featured on the TRAAMS single "The Greyhound".
+Saxophonist Lewis Evans has made a self-titled album under the alias Good with Parents and featured on the TRAAMS single "The Greyhound".
 Evans also contributed saxophone to Squid's debut album Bright Green Field, released on 7 May 2021.
 Former vocalist Isaac Wood has occasionally released music under his solo moniker The Guest, including an acoustic version of "Track X" called "Track X (The Guest)", performed solo by Wood and predating the formation of Black Country, New Road.